Bradley-Stradling/Linux_Deb_Box/README.txt

 10/6/20 Adding new My_Tools directory to Deploy_Setup.sh, added to path as well so that when tools are installed by deploy setup they have a home that lets them be called from path.
 My_Tools will eventually house penetration testing tools.
-Accreditation should be added when applicable for each tool!
+Accreditation should be added when applicable for each tool! (tools likely to deployed by secondary script within this repository more to come later!)

 Unlicense applies to all files that are tagged with it directly in this repository.
 Links to websites are not my sites in any manner.